 How SEO Works

+One of the most popular questions is What is SEO and how it works?
+The first part of this question was briefly answered above, so let's take a closer look at How Search Engine Optimization works.
 This section covers what you can do to improve your chances of being recommended by Google as the appropriate, relevant, and helpful answer to the question a user has asked.

 What are your top priorities for technical SEO?